Navy brand

 Ceremonial badge

 The Royal Australian Navy (RAN) Badge represents Navy’s history, tradition, values and people, both past and present.
 The badge is an oval rope surround which contains a stockless, chain cabled admiralty anchor placed atop a federation star and encircled by the words 'Royal Australian Navy'.
-Placed on top of the rope surround is the St Edward’s Crown*.
+Placed on top of the rope surround is the Tudor Crown.

 Royal Australian Navy brand mark

 The Navy brand mark consists of the word Navy in block capitals in a san serif font, locked horizontally or vertically in line with the RAN Ceremonial Badge.
-The typeface of the Navy brand mark is not a standard font, but has been specifically developed for Navy and must not be substituted.
-The Navy brand mark may not be redrawn or altered in any way.

 Royal Australian Navy white ensign

-The Royal Australian Navy adopted the Australian white ensign in 1967.
+The Royal Australian Navy adopted the Australian White Ensign in 1967.

 Copyright

-Copyright restrictions apply to the use of any Royal Australian Navy Badges or emblems or RAN White Ensign.
+Copyright restrictions apply to the use of any Royal Australian Navy badges or emblems or RAN White Ensign.
 They are protected nationally and internationally by the Defence Act 1903 and the Trade Marks Act 1995.